 Debbie’s Letter to Mami

-- O So there’s nothing, like, out of the ordinary about having to write to your grandmother.
+- Ok So there’s nothing, like, out of the ordinary about having to write to your grandmother.
 I know many kids have to do it.
 It’s, like, your grandmother (who is never interested in what you find cool about the world, and doesn’t care about the things that you care about) has this thing about you.
 I mean she has to be so personal – always on about the way you behave, what you wear, how well you perform at school, the emergence of ‘family values’ and stuff.
 So she gives you something for your birthday that she thinks you ought to have, rather than want.

 Well, my grandmother is French.
 I mean she’s lived in the same village in Normandy all her life.
 My father somehow escaped to Paris where he met my mother (who comes from Bristol) and fell in love.
 Apparently Mami (that’s what I have to call her) went ballistic; but Dad embraced the opportunity of being free – not just from all things Lower Normandy, but all things French too.
 Mami was not amused.
 The English are in second place only to the Germans in terms of undesirable foreigners.
-Her hero is Napoleon – who she reckons history has totally misunderstood.
+Her hero is Napoleon – whom she reckons history has totally misunderstood.
 And she keeps banging on about laicité – whatever that means.

 Well Mami has never visited us in Bristol, but we have to go to her home twice a year – and it’s, well, frankly boring.
-Me and my sister just have to sit around, be good… and speak French to Mami, who is constantly sighing at the fact that however well we do… well, we’re just not French!
+To start with me and my sister just have to sit around, be good… and speak French to Mami, who is constantly sighing at the fact that however well we do… well, we’re just not French!
 Then we have to “aller jouer” most of the time – she doesn’t really want us around except as “petits enfants pour la succession ‘Dubois’”.
 And as far as I can work out, Dubois is not a line that’s on the brink of dying out – except, of course, in the village.
 In any case, being female, when I marry I’ll no longer be Dubois.
 It’s the best thing about getting married.

 There are only two other children our age who live in the village – brothers.
 It was OK when we were small, but now I’m thirteen I don’t particularly want to “play” with spotty French petits garçons who are not petits these days.
 Actually I reckon Mami has a secret hope that me and my sister will somehow fall in love with these brothers, and abandon all the world to come and live back in the ancestral village.
 No chance!
-It’s not that the Dubois family (i.e. Mami) owns a château, just a small chaumière – that’s a smelly thatched cottage – on the point of falling down, Dad says.
-Anyway I’m not going to marry for yonks; I want to go places – places that some of my school friends get to go on their holidays, and beyond.
+It’s not that the Dubois family (i.e. Mami) owns a château, just a small chaumière – that’s a smelly thatched cottage, “on the point of falling down,” Dad says.
+Anyway I’m not going to marry for yonks; I want to go places – places that some of my school friends get to go to on their holidays, and beyond.

 Louise’s Letter to Mami